flengyel/ansible_secrets/UTILITIES.md

-# Utility Scripts
+# Utility & Helper Scripts

-This file documents the administrative helper scripts used to manage the Ansible Secrets system.
+This file documents the administrative and helper scripts used to manage and interact with the Ansible Secrets system.

+## 1. Administrative Scripts

+These scripts are used by administrators to manage the secret deployment process.

 ## `add-secret.sh`

 Purpose: This script securely encrypts and adds a new secret to the Ansible project.
 It automates the process of creating a GPG-encrypted password file, ensuring the correct GPG passphrase from Ansible Vault is used.
 This eliminates common errors from manual typos or hidden characters.

-### Installation
+Installation:

 This script is designed to be run from within the Ansible project directory.